 Archive / Utility

-For the shorter direct clarification on the recurring 2014 Crimea-related claim, see the statement page.
+For a shorter direct clarification on the recurring 2014 Crimea-related claim, see the statement page.

 What happened

 In December 2011, during the Fair Elections protests in Moscow, the planned rally location was moved from Revolution Square to Bolotnaya Square approximately 36 hours before the event.
-One recurring claim is that Ilia Klishin personally decided or drove that relocation through the movement's digital communication channels.
+One recurring claim is that I personally decided or drove that relocation through the movement’s digital communication channels.

 What is clear

-Klishin administered the main Facebook page used to communicate updates to participants.
-He was involved in distributing the final location update.
-He does not claim to have made the venue decision himself.
+I administered the main Facebook page used to communicate updates to participants.
+I was involved in distributing the final location update.
+I do not claim to have personally chosen the venue.

 My position